Jopp-gh/Obsidian-Dune84/Wiki/Folders.md

 ## Interacting with folders

-if your Vault name is disabled, [drag n drop](https://github.com/Jopp-gh/Obsidian-Dune84/blob/main/Wiki/Profile.md#drag-n-drop-area) folders and files over your Profile / blue drop area (the blue drop area will appear if you drag files or folders over the empty space on top over your folder tree)
+if you enabled a banner or squared profile picture, [drag n drop](https://github.com/Jopp-gh/Obsidian-Dune84/blob/main/Wiki/Profile.md#drag-n-drop-area) folders and files over your Profile and a blue drop area will appear

 ---
 [go back to the ReadMe](https://github.com/Jopp-gh/Obsidian-Dune84/tree/main)